jacobaparker/PRET/README.md

 * The bootstrap procedure may only be feasible with a multicore machine, depending on the number of bootstrap iterations desired and the number of datasets being fit

 ## References ##
-  1. (insert paper here)
+  1. "Modeling pupil responses to rapid sequential events".
+Denison, Parker, and Carrasco.
+[Submitted]. bioRxiv 655902; doi: https://doi.org/10.1101/655902
-  2. "Pupillary dilation as a measure of attention: A quantitative system analysis", Hoeks and Levelt 1993
+  2. "Pupillary dilation as a measure of attention: A quantitative system analysis".
+Hoeks and Levelt.
+1993
-  3. "A simple way to reconstruct pupil size during eye blinks", Mathôt 2013
+  3. "A simple way to reconstruct pupil size during eye blinks".
+Mathôt.
+2013